pseeth/autoclip/README.md

 ```
 pip install autoclip
 ```
-and the `autoclip` package will be installed in your currently active enviroment.
+and the `autoclip` package will be installed in your currently active environment.

 ## Torch API